Skip to main content

 Trunk Custom Headers

+The SIP standard leaves room for interpretation for many headers, especially when it comes to connecting to the public switched telephony network (PSTN).
 The PBX can send just about anything in the SIP headers when making outbound calls.
 This is particularly useful if the trunk provider needs special parameters/values in the SIP headers.

 The predefined tags are detailed below: